 Read on for a detailed account of our twelfth day on the Annapurna Circuit.
 Today, we trekked from Jomsom to Tukuche, also visiting the pretty village of Marpha, covering a total distance of 13.05 km in around 3.5 hours.
 This was the start of the quietest stretch of the entire Annapurna Circuit as most trekkers tend to either fly or take the bus from Jomsom.
 We, of course, decided to do things the hard way!

-Our twelfth day walking the Annapurna Circuit was one of the longest and definitely the dustiest of the entire trek.
+Our twelfth day walking the Annapurna Circuit was a mostly pleasant one and featured a stop at an unexpectedly pretty town of Marpha.
 Our route would take us from Jomsom to Marpha and from Marpha to Tukuche.
 Starting at 2830m, we would descend to 2590m by the end of the day.
-It’s around 13 km and 3.5 hours walk from Jomsom to Tukuche including all stops as well as time exploring Martha.
+It’s around 13 km and 3.5 hours walk from Jomsom to Tukuche including all stops as well as time exploring Marpha.

 Read on for my experiences, tips and advice from day twelve hiking the Annapurna Circuit Trek.